Biencredible/Design-Patterns/Structural Design Patterns/Flyweight/Flyweight.md

 * It is requested from a pool.
 * Typically a factory that may use associative container to store the flywieghts.
 * A client requests a fly weight through its key.
-* Th epool will either create it with intrinsic state or supply an existing one.
+* The pool will either create it with intrinsic state or supply an existing one.
-* THe extrinsic state should be computed separately.
+* The extrinsic state should be computed separately.
 * The interface of the flyweight does not enforce sharing.
 Some objects may be unshare.
-* THe pool can instantiate all flyweights and keep them around permanently if their count is low.
+* The pool can instantiate all flyweights and keep them around permanently if their count is low.
 * The flywieghts ar immutable, and their behavior depends on the extrinsic state.

+1. Divide fields of class that will become flywights into two parts:
+- The intrinsic state: fields that contain unchanging fata duplicated across many objects.
+- the extrinsic state: the fields that contain contextual data unique to each object.
+2. Leave the fields that represent the intrinsic state in the class, but make sure they're immutable.
+They should take their initial values only inside the constructor.
+3. Go over methods that use fields of the extrinsic state.
+For each field used in the method, introduce a new parameter and use it instead of the field.
+4. Optionally, create a factory class to manage the pool of flyweights.
+It should check for an existing flyweight before creating a new one.
+Once the factory is in place, clients must only request flyweights through it.
+They should describe the desired flyweight by passing its intrinsic state to the factory.
+5. The client must store or calculate values of the extrinsic state (context) to be able to call methods of flyweight objects.
+For the sake of convinience, the extrinsic state along with the flyweight object.
+For the sake of convinience, the extrinsic state along with the flyweight- referencing field may be moved to a separate context class.

 # Relations with other patterns